TrantorHF/cc1541/README.md

 * Hex escapes are now also allowed for diskname and ID
 * When no disk file name is provided, only the base name of the input file is used as disk file name instead of the full path
-* Bugfix: fixed memory access issue for GCC 8 and -O2
+* Bugfix: fixed memory access issue for filenames with 16 letters
 * Bugfix: fixed endless loop when reaching track 53 on a D71
 * Bugfix: fixed that (shadow) directory track would be used for data when the shadow directory is a neighbour of the actual directory